Diego Silang: Revolt

 Spain allied with France during the Seven Years' War, in opposition to Great Britain.
 The British in response sought to weaken the Spanish Empire.
 The seizure of Manila by British naval forces in October 1762, and the subsequent surrender of the Spanish Philippines to Britain during the British occupation of the Philippines, inspired uprisings in the farthest north of Ilocos Norte and Cagayan, where anti-Spanish sentiments festered.
-Though Silang initially wanted to replace Spanish functionaries in the Ilocos with native-born officials and volunteered to head Ilocano forces on the side of the Spanish, desperate Spanish administrators instead transferred their powers to the Catholic Bishop of Nueva Segovia (Vigan), who rejected Silang's offer.
+Though Silang initially wanted to replace Spanish functionaries in the Ilocos with native-born officials and volunteered to head Ilocano forces on the side of the Spanish, desperate Spanish administrators instead transferred their powers to the Catholic Bishop of Nueva Segovia, who rejected Silang's offer.

 Assassination

-Diego Silang was killed by one of his friends, a Spanish-Ilocano mestizo named Miguel Vicos, whom church authorities paid to assassinate Silang with the help of Pedro Becbec.
-He was about 32 years old.
+Diego Silang was killed on May 28, 1763 by one of his friends, a Spanish-Ilocano mestizo named Miguel Vicos, whom church authorities paid to assassinate Silang with the help of Pedro Becbec.
+He was 32 years old.

 Legacy

 After Silang's death, his Spanish-Itneg mestiza wife, Gabriela Silang, took command of the revolt and fought courageously.
 The Spanish sent a strong force against her.
-She was forced to retreat to Abra.
+She was forced to retreat to what is now Abra.
 Gabriela led her troops towards Vigan but was driven back.
 She fled again to Abra, where she was captured.
 Gabriela and her men were summarily hanged on September 20, 1763, she being hanged the last.

+The Philippine Navy named two of its frigate in his honor.
+First is BRP Diego Silang (PF-9) which served from 1976 through 1990, and the future BRP Diego Silang (FFG-07).